richardpiazza/XcodeServer/README.md

 A CoreData (on Apple platforms) driven implementation of primary Xcode Server entities and their relationships to one another.

-### XcodeServerProcedures

-A operation-driven level that combines the api and persisted storage.

 ### XcodeServerUtility

-A `Manager` class that interacts with the procedures the query and persist data from the server API.
+A `Manager` class that persists data from the server API.

 ### [`xcscli`](Documentation/xcscli.md)